jankampherbeek/EnigmaSuite/Enigma/docs/md/Developers-Manual/Developers-Manual.md

 #### Project API

-The classes in this project receive requests from the Frontend, perform some basic validation, and pass the requests to a handler in the *Core.Handlers* project.
+The classes in this project receive requests from the Frontend, perform some basic validation, and pass the requests to the backend.
 In most cases, the API returns a response to the Frontend.
 An API contains no business logic.

-#### Project Core.Handlers
+#### Project Core

-A Handler orchestrates the fulfillment of a request.
-Possibly it uses some basic business logic but many times, but often it relies on helper classes.
-A handler may call other handlers.
-Sometimes it will simply pass through a request but it can also combine the results of several helper classes.
+Handles the fulfillment of a request.
+Takes care of persistency.

 #### Project Facades